akiritsu/cs-learning-map/README.md

 # booklist
-A book list for programming amateurs and beginners.
+A book list for Computer Science amateurs and beginners.